-Mother’s Day gift ideas run the gamut from ridiculously expensive jewelry to macaroni picture frames from the toddlers.
 As I covered in my Valentine’s Day post, I think holidays like this should serve as an opportunity to do nothing but enjoy the day as a family.
-That’s not to say I wouldn’t love a crafty present from my babies, but beyond that, all I want is time…oh and maybe some French Toast Bake…
+That’s not to say when Mother’s Day comes around, I wouldn’t love a crafty present from my babies, but beyond that, all I want is time…oh and maybe some French Toast Bake…

 Yeah, it looks as unhealthy as it is.
 But it’s such an inexpensive breakfast and is by far the most decadent, mouthwatering dish I’ve ever had.